-BA students interested in earning a teaching credential may apply for the Fast Track option of the MAE/TC Program.
-Eligible BA Fast Track students may earn up to 31 upper division credits toward a teaching credential during the last one or two quarters of their BA Program.
-Upon successful completion of the BA degree, the student is eligible to be considered for admission into the Teacher Credential Program and may complete the credential in two or three additional quarters of full-time study.
+The Education Fast Track Policy allows undergraduate. students to earn up to 31 upper division credits toward a teaching credential by taking courses in the Teacher Credentialing Program during the last one or two quarters of their undergraduate degree, with the prior approval of their undergraduate faculty advisor and Undergraduate Studies Chair and with preliminary acceptance into the Teacher Credentialing Program.
+Undergraduate. students in the Fast Track option must fulfill all undergraduate requirements as described below in order to qualify.
+Upon successful completion of the undergraduate. degree, the student is eligible to be considered for admission into the Teacher Credential Program and may complete the credential in additional two or three quarters of full-time study.

-Because most BA requirements must be fulfilled prior to starting teaching credential course work, prospective Fast Track students must plan their studies carefully with their BA advisers in order to meet the eligibility requirements listed below:
+There are currently three start dates for BA to MAE Fast Track: Fall, Spring, and Summer quarters.
+Because most undergraduate requirements must be fulfilled prior to starting teaching credential course work, prospective Fast Trackers must plan their studies carefully with their undergraduate advisors in order to meet the eligibility requirements listed below:

-To begin the teacher credential course work, the student must have completed:
+- Unit Requirement: To begin the teacher credential coursework, the student must have completed

-- At least 14 units in residency at AULA
+- At least 15 units in residency at Antioch

 - If the student has declared a specialized Area of Concentration, he/she must have completed at least 40 units in that Area.
-Not applicable for students who have chosen Liberal Studies.
+Not applicable for those who have chosen Liberal Studies.

 - Must have completed at least 6 units in each of the following Domains of Knowledge: Communications, Quantitative Methods, Fine Arts, Humanities, and Sciences.
 Students may fulfill the Social Science Domain with the Teacher Education program courses.

-- Students must have completed writing and math assessments, including turning in math workbooks
+- Must have completed writing and math assessments, including turning in math workbooks.

-- Students must have completed all writing classes as indicated by the results of the writing assessment
+- Must have completed all writing classes as indicated by the results of the writing assessment.

-- BA students must complete a minimum 45 units in residency at AULA.
-Prospective Early Decider candidates should expect to spend at least two quarters in the BA Program before beginning their Fast Track coursework.
+- Undergraduate students must complete a minimum 45 units in residency at Antioch.
+Prospective Fast-Tracker should expect to spend at least two quarters in the undergraduate program before beginning their Fast-Track coursework.